alan-turing-institute/HonestCyberEval/README.md

 [instructions to create a GCP Service Account](https://docs.litellm.ai/docs/providers/vertex#using-gcp-service-account) in combination with
 [this document about creating the credential file itself](https://cloud.google.com/docs/authentication/application-default-credentials#personal).

-_TBD_ - These variables and the LiteLLM configuration file are not yet complete.
-This will be released in a CRS sandbox update.
-We will continue iterating on the CRS sandbox as we grow closer to the competition in order to support newer versions of components.

-Please see the competition rules and technical release as the cut off dates for changes will be described there.

 ### Setting GitHub secrets and variables with competitor repository permissions